gandhis1/mbs-analytics/README.md

 #### Technology:

-Code is developed using standard C++ and STL libraries, with a Windows-focused Makefile.
+Code is developed using standard C++ and STL libraries.
 The front-end CLI is developed in C# on .NET Core 2.2.
-All code should be largely cross-platform; however, explicit references to Windows-specific attributes (e.g. use of DLL extension) still need to be factored out and eliminated.
+All code should be largely cross-platform, but non-Windows and non-Linux environments have not been tested.

 #### Quick Start: